atola-technology/iscsi-targets/README.md

 # Why iSCSI targets
 iSCSI is a network protocol that allows you to image drives soldered into a motherboard, working servers that can't be shut down, or devices that you have a legal warrant to access but can't seize.
 To expose a physical or logical drive via iSCSI on a network, you need to set up an iSCSI target correctly.
-Use Cases:
+Typical use cases are:
-- Mount forensic images over iSCSI
+- acquire a remote forensic images;
-- Disaster Recovery: create target drives for data recovery
+- replicated an image to multiple computers over a network.

 # Requisites
 Linux only.
 Python 3.6+ must be installed.